JonasAW10/HyperV-DXE/README.md

 # This is not a fully working, but just an example how you access hv_launch with hooks.
 By accessing hv_lauch from dxe driver, you can potentially, change the hypervisor setup, without detection from AC.

+# It's not made for being booted with boox64.efi methode.

+# Flash it to your motherboard

 Windows seperate VMX ROOT AND VMX GUEST by EPT PAGING.
 ![Screenshot](image0-8.webp)